janeadams/arterial-vis/README.md

 We recommend using a virtual environment to keep packages organized.
 There are two recommended ways to do this from the command line; either using `conda` or `venv` and `pip`:

 ### Setting up a virtual environment with `conda`
+(if using Windows, ensure these commands are run in conda shell, not PowerShell)

 Set up your virtual environment with:
 `conda create --name arterialenv -f environment.yml python=3.8.3`

-If you run into issues with the `environment.yml` file, try just running `conda create --name arterialenv python=3.8.3` and then use pip to install requirements with `pip install -r requirements.txt`
+If you run into issues with the `environment.yml` file, you may need to use pip: try just running `conda create --name arterialenv python=3.8.3` and then use pip to install requirements with `pip install -r requirements.txt`

 **Note:** *There is a known issue with iPyVolume in Python 3.10; we are using Python 3.8.3 because it appears to be stable.*